Victoria Justice

-Victoria Dawn Justice (born February 19, 1993) is an American actress and singer.
-She has received several accolades, including two Young Artist Awards and nominations for three Imagen Awards, an NAACP Image Award, and three Kids' Choice Awards.
+Victoria Justice (born February 19, 1993) is an American actress and singer.
+She rose to fame on Nickelodeon, playing Lola Martinez on the comedy drama series Zoey 101 (2005–2008) and Tori Vega on the sitcom Victorious (2010–2013).
+For these roles, she won a Bravo Otto, a Kids' Choice Award, and two Young Artist Awards.
+She also starred in the musical Spectacular!
+(2009) and the comedy horror film The Boy Who Cried Werewolf (2010) for the network.

-Justice made her acting debut with a guest appearance on the comedy drama series Gilmore Girls (2003), and rose to fame on Nickelodeon, playing Lola Martinez on the comedy drama series Zoey 101 (2005–2008), Tori Vega on the teen sitcom Victorious (2010–2013), and Jordan Sands in the television comedy horror film The Boy Who Cried Werewolf (2010).
-She subsequently appeared in the romantic comedy film The First Time (2012), the teen film Fun Size (2012), the comedy drama film Naomi and Ely's No Kiss List (2015), the teen comedy film The Outcasts (2017), the romance film Trust (2021), the comedy film Afterlife of the Party (2021), and the romantic comedy film A Perfect Pairing (2022), and also starred in the lead role of Lindy Sampson on the MTV thriller television series Eye Candy (2015).
+Justice began her music career recording songs for the soundtracks of her acting projects, including the Spectacular! soundtrack (2009).
+Her first commercial successes came with the Victorious soundtrack album and extended plays, all of which appeared on the Billboard 200.
+She then launched a solo career with Columbia Records and released her debut single "Gold" in 2013, but left the label that same year after reported creative differences.

-In music, Justice has recorded several songs for the soundtracks of her acting projects, including Victorious and the 2009 Nickelodeon musical Spectacular!.
-Her debut single "Gold" was released in 2013.
-She took a seven-year hiatus from music, making her comeback with the track "Treat Myself", released in December 2020.
+Justice led the MTV thriller television series Eye Candy (2015).
+Her film appearances include the romantic comedy The First Time (2012), the teen comedy Fun Size (2012), the comedy drama Naomi and Ely's No Kiss List (2015), the teen comedy The Outcasts (2017), the romance drama Trust (2021), the supernatural comedy Afterlife of the Party (2021), the romantic comedy A Perfect Pairing (2022), and the psychological thriller The Tutor (2023).
+After a seven-year hiatus from music, she made her comeback with the single "Treat Myself" (2020).

 Early life

-Victoria Dawn Justice was born on February 19, 1993, in the Miami suburb of Hollywood, Florida, the daughter of Serene Reed and Zack Justice.
-Her father is of English, German, and Irish descent; while her mother, originally from the Bronx, is of Puerto Rican ancestry.
+Victoria Justice is the daughter of Serene Reed and Zack Justice.
+Her father is of English, German, and Irish descent; her mother, originally from the Bronx, New York, is of Puerto Rican ancestry.

-She has a younger half-sister named Madison Grace Reed.
-She and her family moved to Hollywood, Los Angeles, in 2003.
-While filming Victorious, Justice attended Cleveland High School before completing her diploma through a home school program.
+At the age of ten, Justice and her family moved to Los Angeles, settling in Hollywood, California, in 2003.
+While filming Victorious, she attended Cleveland High School in Reseda, located in the San Fernando Valley of Los Angeles, before receiving her diploma through a home school program.